A solo road trip is a special experience. It's an adventure.

 - You can road trip according to your comfort zone.
 You don't have to start road tripping in India or Italy or any other place where the traffic tends to be frenetic.
 Take a short trip close to home and get more ambitious as your confidence grows.

 - You have time to plan and study before you go.
 As with just about everything in life, we worry most about the unknown.
 Eliminate this factor by planning your solo road trip in detail and getting familiar with your route.
-I like road atlases that become souvenirs of my travels as I mark my route in them.
-I have a road atlas for North America that's too old to plan with now but great for reminiscing and another for Europe.
-You can get a road atlas for just about anywhere.
+I like road atlases for planning and because they become souvenirs of my travels.